 This makes it significantly harder for modern attacks to successfully get into your network.

-Here are a few ways that next-gen antivirus takes cybersecurity to the next level:
+Here are a few more ways that a modern NGAV program takes cybersecurity to the next level:

 The world of cybersecurity in business is changing, if your antivirus isn’t changing with it then your business is in danger.
-Since the start of the pandemic in 2020, hackers have identified SMBs as a prime target for attacks because a majority of these businesses have outdated antivirus solutions.
+Since the start of the pandemic in 2020, hackers have identified SMBs as a prime target for attacks because a majority of these businesses have outdated antivirus solutions and subpar cybersecurity postures.

-Many SMBs are under the dangerous assumption that cyberattacks are mostly aimed at large corporations, which couldn’t be further than the truth.
+Many SMBs are under the dangerous assumption that cyberattacks are mostly aimed at large corporations, which couldn’t be further from the truth.

-Not only are SMBs targeted to virtually the same degree as enterprise organizations, but they don’t have the resources of financial capability to recover in the event of a breach.
+Not only are SMBs targeted to virtually the same degree as enterprise organizations, but they don’t have the resources or financial capability to recover in the event of a serious breach.
 Unfortunately, this means many SMBs are unequipped to protect themselves.

-For many businesses, the costs of achieving protection in the form of next-gen antivirus might make it seem out of reach.
+For many businesses, the costs of a sophisticated NGAV program might seem out of reach.

 Partnering with a managed security services provider (MSSP) like DOT Security means you get access to the hardware, software, and professionals you need for a comprehensive cybersecurity strategy at a fraction of the cost it would take to build one in-house.

-A fully-fledged team made up of experts in these positions, consistent training, and required tools and software can make obtaining high-end cybersecurity an expensive feat if attempted in-house.
+A fully-fledged team made up of experts in these positions, consistent training, and access to the necessary tools and software can make obtaining high-end cybersecurity an expensive feat to build in-house.

 This is just one reason why many organizations are choosing to partner with MSSPs for their cybersecurity needs.

 Keeping up with the latest cybersecurity threats can be difficult for businesses that don’t have large internal IT or cybersecurity teams.
-This is dangerous because cybercriminals are always adapting the way they attack networks and without updated defenses and modern next-gen antivirus solutions, businesses are leaving themselves vulnerable to these new attacks.
+This is dangerous because cybercriminals are always adapting the way they attack networks and without updated defenses and modern next-gen antivirus solutions, businesses are leaving themselves vulnerable to all sorts of new attacks.

 To see how covered your business is from modern cyberattacks, check out our new checklist which will help walk you through the required security elements businesses should have to stay secure.
 Access the checklist now.